Your borrowing power for a mortgage in the Netherlands in 2025

 Here’s what he had to say.

 One thing that is certainly going to impact your borrowing power is mortgage interest rates.
-So, what are fixed and floating mortgage interest rates?
+And how much do you know about them?
+For example, do you know the difference between fixed and floating mortgage interest rates?

 • A floating mortgage interest rate loan means that the interest rate will change slightly throughout the loan period.
 This change is based on fluctuations within the market.